 In the EU and the UK, when deciding whether a design registration is valid, certain features are considered as not attracting any design protection, such as features of appearance which are solely dictated by technical function and features which need to be reproduced to allow a product to be connected to or placed in or against another product so that either product can work.

 Different criteria apply in other countries.
 For example, some countries require that the design is ornamental.
+If you would like to discuss validity of designs please ask your usual Able & Imray contact.

 A registered design protects appearance so you should not file a registered design application if the appearance of your product is going to change.
 It therefore usually makes sense to defer filing a registered design application until the appearance of your product has been finalised.
 Unlike patents, it is not necessary to file a registered design application before you put your design into the public domain, but it is often sensible to do so.
 If you put your design onto the market, then you have a year after the first public disclosure of the design in which to file a registered design application in some countries in order for your disclosure not to count against your design application, but in other countries this disclosure could be fatal to the validity of a design.